A photograph can say thousands of words. And when you caption a photo, it helps the viewer understand the context.

 An outstanding photo caption can change the mood of the image.
 It can lead to different interpretations.
-A good caption can turn an average picture into an iconic and world-known photograph.
+A good caption can turn an average picture into an iconic photograph that’s recognized around the world.

 Consider the picture of the kissing couple below.
 You might be familiar with the image as it is one of the most iconic photographs in history.

-When you read the caption, you realise that it captures an important day in history.
-VJ day – Victory over Japan Day, August 15, 1945.
+When you read the caption, you realize it captures an important day in history.
+VJ day—Victory over Japan Day, August 15, 1945.

 Now that you know that the whole country was celebrating, you are eager to learn more.
 Was the couple reunited after the war?
 What’s their story?
-If you read about it, you will get surprising details about Albert Eisenstaedt’s photo.
+You get surprising details about Albert Eisenstaedt’s photo if you read about it.

 You start researching the story and the people’s identity in the picture.
 Thanks to one excellent caption.